epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 1. Type classes - the most extensible option, that allows to define the behavior independently of its implementation.
 The classic scenario for type classes is some kind of widgets/shapes/etc.
 2. Data families restricted with data kinds.
 The advantage of such data families is that you can define its members in different parts of your code, but you have control of the list of allowed members in a single location using a custom data kind.
 3. GADTs - they provide a much bigger flexibility in defining your types, in many cases without the need for type classes.
-They allow different constructors of one parametrised type (of a higher kind) return specific types (of basic kind).
+They allow different constructors of one parametrised type (of a higher kind) to return specific types (of basic kind).

 Haskell offers many different approaches to design your whole system, not just its data, in types.
-This post is a small sample of what is possible with advanced Haskell types.
+This post is just a small sample of what is possible with advanced Haskell types.